 In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed with management and Ernst & Young the audited financial statements for the fiscal year ended December 31, 2021.
-The Audit Committee has reviewed and discussed with management and Ernst & Young the quarterly financial statements for each quarter in such fiscal year, management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2021, Ernst & Young's evaluation of the Company's internal control over financial reporting as of becember 31, 2021, Ernst & Young's evaluation of the Company's internal control over financial reporting as of becember 31, 2021, Ernst & Young's evaluation of the Company's internal control over financial reporting as of that date, and audit plans and results.
+The Audit Committee has reviewed and discussed with management and Ernst & Young the quarterly financial statements for each quarter in such fiscal year, management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2021, Ernst & Young's evaluation of the Company's internal control over financial reporting as of that date, and audit plans and results.
 The Audit Committee has also discussed with Ernst & Young the matters required to be discussed with the independent auditor by the applicable requirements of the PCAOB.